taufik-nurrohman/markdown/README.md

 Tests
 -----

-Clone this repository into the root of your web server that supports PHP and then you can open the `test.php` file with your browser to see the result and the performance of this converter in various cases.
+Clone this repository into the root of your web server that supports PHP and then you can open the `test/from.php` and `test/to.php` file with your browser to see the result and the performance of this converter in various cases.

 Tweaks
 ------